What is the Golden Rule of Cooking Carbonara?

 • Penne: This tube-shaped pasta can add a fun twist to your dish.

-Therefore, experimenting with different pasta shapes can lead to exciting new flavors and experiences.
+Therefore, experimenting with different pasta shapes can produce exciting new flavors and experiences.

 Importance of Timing in Cooking Carbonara: Don’t Rush